yohanmarkose/Web-and-PDF-Data-Extraction-App/Prototypes/Samples/Large_language_model/Large_language_model.md

 Typically, LLMs are trained with single- or half-precision floating point numbers (float32 and float16).
 One float16 has 16 bits, or 2 bytes, and so one billion parameters require 2 gigabytes.
 The largest models typically have 100 billion parameters, requiring 200 gigabytes to load, which places them outside the range of most consumer electronics.[73]

 Post-training quantization[74] aims to decrease the space requirement by lowering precision of the parameters of a trained model, while preserving most of its performance.[75][76]
 The simplest form of quantization simply truncates all numbers to a given number of bits.
 It can be improved by using a different quantization codebook per layer.
 Further improvement can be done by applying different precisions to different parameters, with higher precision for particularly important parameters ("outlier weights").[77]
-See [78] for a visual guide.
+See the visual guide to quantization by Maarten Grootendorst[78] for a visual depiction.

 While quantized models are typically frozen, and only pre-quantized models are fine-tuned, quantized models can still be fine-tuned.[79]